+4.2.6.
+Premiums

-- [a] Eligible employees or family members have the responsibility to inform in writing the Insurance Division of the Human Resources Department within sixty (60) days of the following qualifying events for extension of coverage: - (i) divorce; - (ii) legal separation; - (iii) death of a spouse or dependent; or - (iv) a child losing dependent status under the provisions of the District group insurance plans. - [b] Eligible employees or insured dependents may elect to continue health insurance under COBRA when coverage under the District's plan would otherwise terminate due to employment termination, reduction in hours, or unpaid leave of absence. - [c] Additional information regarding COBRA may be obtained from the Insurance Division. - [d] Continuation of coverage other than health insurance is available only as provided in specific insurance contracts. - 4.2.6.
-Premiums - [a] The District shall participate in the cost of the insurance premiums for employees in positions, or a combination of positions, authorized for thirty-five (35) or more hours per work week according to the percentage contributions indicated below.
+- [a] The District shall participate in the cost of the insurance premiums for employees in positions, or a combination of positions, authorized for thirty-five (35) or more hours per work week according to the percentage contributions indicated below.
 (A pro-rated premium contribution shall be paid for eligible, enrolled employees in a position, or combination of positions, authorized for fewer than thirty-five (35) hours per work week and in positions working less than the full salary schedule contract day.
 Insurance premium schedules may be reviewed on the District web site or by contacting location insurance representatives. - [b] Employees are financially responsible for their portion of insurance premiums.
 This amount shall be payroll deducted where possible.
-Part-time employees who are paid in ten (10) checks a years rather than twelve (12) shall have the annual premium deducted over nine (9) payroll checks. - [c] If coverage eligibility is lost during the school year, insurance coverage shall terminate the last day of the month in which eligibility was lost.
-If coverage eligibility is lost after the end of the school year, coverage shall continue through August 31, for employees working on a traditional schedule and July 31, for employees working on a year-round schedule.
+Part-time employees who are paid in ten (10) checks a year rather than twelve (12) shall have the annual

+- premium deducted over nine (9) payroll checks. - [c] If coverage eligibility is lost during the school year, insurance coverage shall terminate the last day of the month in which eligibility was lost.
+If coverage eligibility is lost after the end of the school year, coverage shall continue through July 31,.
 If coverage eligibility is lost, any prepaid premium amount shall be refunded.
-Coverage may be continued under COBRA provisions. - [d] Medical Insurance Premium: - (i) Ninety-four (94%) of the employee premium and eightythree percent (83%) of the dependent premium for the plan selected. - (ii) In addition to the required employee premium contribution based on the percentage contributed by the District as outlined above, employees enrolled in the
+Coverage may be continued under COBRA provisions.

+[d] Medical Insurance Premium: